DCOR-dev/ckanext-dcor_schemas/README.rst

 - Authorization (auth.py)

-  - user: allow all logged-in users to create datasets, circles, and collections
   - datasets: do not allow deleting datasets unless they are drafts
   - datasets: allow purging of deleted datasets
   - datasets: do not allow switching to a more restrictive license
   - datasets: do not allow changing the name (slug)
   - datasets: do not allow adding resources to non-draft datasets
+  - datasets: do not allow to set the visibility of a public dataset to private
+  - organization: do not allow bulk_update_delete (e.g. datasets by organization admins)
   - resources: do not allow deleting resources unless they are drafts
   - resources: only allow changing the "description"
-  - resources: do not allow uploading resources with the same name (ckanext-dcor_depot)
   - resources: do not allow setting a resource id when uploading
-  - organization: do not allow bulk_update_delete (e.g. datasets by organization admins)
+  - user: allow all logged-in users to create datasets, circles, and collections

 - Permissions (plugin.py)